mrave001/airflow-docker/README.md

 # airflow-docker
-Template project for starting Airflow on a M1 Macbook through Docker
+Custom Docker image for starting Airflow on a PC or Mac (Intel and Apple silicon) through